SeldonIO/seldon-core/docs-gb/examples/pipeline-cyclic.md

 ## Models deployment

-To deploy the pipeline above, we first need to load the models into our cluster.
-The `model-settings.json` file for the counter model is as follows:
+To deploy the pipeline, you need to load each model into the cluster.
+The `model-settings.json` configuration for the counter model is as follows:

 ```json
 {